aazizmegna/Airpassenger-prediction-using-RNN-base-on-LSTM/README.md

 # Breast-Cancer-with-Tensorflow

-In this project, we will realize a neural network using Python and Tensorflow by applying the concepts on a "Breast Cancer" database
+In this project, we will realize a neural network using Python and Tensorflow by applying the concepts on a "Breast Cancer" dataset